sh3l6orrr/swift-music/README.md

 - Composition: Tracks.
 - MusicPlay: A tool to play music.

-The four modules are demonstrated below.
+Features of the four modules are demonstrated below.

 ### MusicTheory
 ```swift